minuscode/jordiburch/src/pages/About/about.md

 ---
-templateKey: cv
+templateKey: about
-title: CV
+title: About
-path: /cv
+path: /about
 date: '2018-05-16'
 ---
 **Barcelona, Spain, 1979.
 Jordi is now living in Sao Paulo, Brazil**